Picking and Sizing your electrodes.

 NOTE : ZIRCONIUM-CHROMIUM-COPPER should be used when welding galvanized steel & other metallic-coated steel.
 This is a specially heat-treated alloy, which meets the minimum electrical conductivity and hardness specifications of Class 2 alloy.

-This alloy over time has been know as: CMW 3, CMW 328, Mallory 3, Tuffaloy 77, and Tuffaloy Z, CuCr, CuCrZr, C18200, and C18150.
+Over time this alloy has been know as: CMW 3, CMW 328, Mallory 3, Tuffaloy 77, and Tuffaloy Z, CuCr, CuCrZr, C18200, and C18150.

 RWMA Class 3 (C18000 & C17510)